pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 .. _`¹`:

+CPython has the `_testcapimodule.c` and related modules, that are used to unit-test the C-API.
+However, these are still driven from Python tests using the ``unittest`` framework and wouldn't run without the Python interpreter already working.

+.. _`²`:

-¹ There is also a deprecated different way to write these tests, by putting them in the ``test_*.py`` files that interpreter level tests are using and then having a test class with the pattern ``class AppTest*``.
+² There is also a deprecated different way to write these tests, by putting them in the ``test_*.py`` files that interpreter level tests are using and then having a test class with the pattern ``class AppTest*``.
 We haven't converted all of them to the new style yet, even though the old style is